369gtech/Destiny-Of-The-Universe-Game-Prologue/README.md

 <h4>11.
 DOGE Faction - Scorpio (Elite Faction MOON)</h4>
 <p>From the Dark Tri-Faction</p>
 <ul>
-  <li>DJordie of the Scorpion Clan - Head of DOGE and Left Hand of the Elite Faction MOON</li>
+  <li>Elon of the Shadow Clan - Head of DOGE and Left Hand of the Elite Faction MOON</li>
   <p></p>
   <ul><li>Lumin of the Venom Clan</li>
   <li>Lachange of the Poison Clan</li>